intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/trusted_fl.md

 # Trusted FL (Federated Learning)

-Federated Learning is a new tool in PPML (Privacy Preserving Machine Learning), which empowers multi-parities to build united model across different parties without compromising privacy, even if these parities have different datasets or features.
+[Federated Learning](https://en.wikipedia.org/wiki/Federated_learning) is a new tool in PPML (Privacy Preserving Machine Learning), which empowers multi-parities to build united model across different parties without compromising privacy, even if these parities have different datasets or features.
 In FL training stage, sensitive data will be kept locally, only temp gradients or weights will be safely aggregated by a trusted third-parity.
 In our design, this trusted third-parity is fully protected by Intel SGX.

-A number of FL tools or frameworks have been proposed to enable FL in different areas, i.e., OpenFL, FATE, Flower and PySyft etc. However, none of them is designed for Big Data scenario.
+A number of FL tools or frameworks have been proposed to enable FL in different areas, i.e., OpenFL, TensorFlow Federated, FATE, Flower and PySyft etc. However, none of them is designed for Big Data scenario.
 To enable FL in big data ecosystem, BigDL PPML provides a SGX-based End-to-end Trusted FL platform.
 With this platform, data scientist and developers can easily setup FL applications upon distributed large scale datasets with a few clicks.
 To achieve this goal, we provides following features:

  * ID & feature align: figure out portions of local data that will participate in training stage
  * Horizontal FL: training across multi-parties with same features and different entities